 What is a Data Clean Room?

 Our team recently returned from RampUp 2023 where conversation was buzzing around data clean rooms.
 Data clean rooms provide a secure environment for compliantly sharing brand data.
-As the “Cookiepocalypse” (AKA, the death of the third-party cookie) looms, brands want their partners to offer secure data sharing or data clean room environments to securely share customer data.
+As the “Cookiepocalypse” (AKA, the death of the third-party cookie) looms, brands want their partners to offer secure data collaboration or data clean room environments to securely share customer data.

 “Marketers will accelerate migration to data clean rooms once third party cookies are finally deprecated.”

-The Importance of Secure Data Sharing
+The Importance of Secure Data Collaboration

 To help brands develop better marketing experiences, MSPs and advertisers rely on data to connect the right consumers with the right messages.
 Using brand-supplied first-party data to inform advertising experiences offers unique opportunities for targeted interaction and multi-channel planning.
 But it also creates the need for a secure, compliant environment for aggregating and sharing that data.
 Data clean rooms give advertising and marketing service providers access to brand data, allowing them to improve their predictive models and provide more valuable services.